codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 #### GitHub
-GitHub is the default Git provider for hybrid runtimes.
+GitHub is the default Git provider for Hybrid Runtimes.
 Being the default provider, for both the CLI wizard and Silent install, you need to provide only the repository URL and the Git runtime token.

-> For the required scopes, see [GitHub and GitHub Enterprise runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes).
+> For the required scopes, see [GitHub and GitHub Enterprise Runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes).

 `--repo <repo_url> --git-token <git-runtime-token>`

 where:
-* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the runtime installation, including the `.git` suffix.
+* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the Runtime installation, including the `.git` suffix.
 Copy the clone URL from your GitHub website (see [Cloning with HTTPS URLs](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls){:target="\_blank"}).
   If the repo doesn't exist, copy an existing clone URL and change the name of the repo.
-Codefresh creates the repository during runtime installation.
+Codefresh creates the repository during the installation.

   Repo URL format:
   `https://github.com/<owner>/reponame>.git[/subdirectory][?ref=branch]`
   where:
   * `<owner>/<reponame>` is your username or organization name, followed by the name of the repo, identical to the HTTPS clone URL.
 For example, `https://github.com/nr-codefresh/codefresh.io.git`.
   * `[/subdirectory]` (optional) is the path to a subdirectory within the repo.
-When omitted, the runtime is installed in the root of the repository.
+When omitted, the Runtime is installed in the root of the repository.
 For example, `/runtimes/defs`.
   * `[?ref=branch]` (optional) is the `ref` queryParam to select a specific branch.
-When omitted, the runtime is installed in the default branch.
+When omitted, the Runtime is installed in the default branch.
 For example, `codefresh-prod`.

   Example:
   `https://github.com/nr-codefresh/codefresh.io.git/runtimes/defs?ref=codefresh-prod`
-* `--git-token <git-runtime-token>` (required), is the Git token authenticating access to the runtime installation repository (see [GitHub runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes)).
+* `--git-token <git-runtime-token>` (required), is the Git token authenticating access to the Runtime installation repository (see [GitHub runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes)).

 {::nomarkdown}
 </br>